awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-contentgen-appsync-lambda/README.md

 ## Overview

-This construct provides a workflow to generate images from text input using Amazon Web Services (AWS) services.
-It utilizes Stability AI's stable-diffusion-xl model via Amazon Bedrock for image generation, AWS AppSync for GraphQL APIs, Amazon Rekognition and Amazon Comprehend for content guardrails, and AWS Lambda functions for processing.
+This construct implements an end-to-end workflow for generating images from text prompts using Amazon Web Services (AWS).
+It exposes a GraphQL API through AWS AppSync that allows clients to submit text requests.
+AWS Lambda functions process these requests and moderate the text using Amazon Comprehend and the generated images using Amazon Rekognition to help ensure appropriate content.
+For image generation, the system supports leveraging Stability AI's stable-diffusion-xl model as well as Amazon titan generator through Amazon Bedrock.
+This provides flexible options for high-fidelity text-to-image generation while leveraging AWS services for request processing, content moderation, and scalable deployment of generative AI models.

 The workflow is as follows: